-It is desired and required that all and every Pure Caligrower, manufacturer, trader, handler, or bottler of Califor-fornia wine. nia wine, when selling or putting up for sale any California wine, or when shipping California wine to parties to whom sold, shall plainly stencil, brand, or have printed where it will be easily seen, first, "Pure California wine," and secondly his name, or the firm's name, as the case may be, both on label of bottle or package in which wine is sold and sent; or he may in lieu thereof, if he so prefers and elects, affix the label which has been provided for in section seven.
+It is desired and required that all and every Pure Cali-

+turer, trader, handler, or bottler of such wine.

+nia wine, when selling or putting up for sale any California wine, or when shipping California wine to parties to whom sold, shall plainly stencil, brand, or have printed where it will be easily seen, first, "Pure California wine," and secondly his name, or the firm's name, as the case may be, both on label of bottle or package in which wine is sold and sent; or he may in lieu thereof, if he so prefers and elects, affix the label which has been provided for in section seven.
 It shall be unlawful to affix any such stamp or label as above provided to any vessel containing any substance other than pure wine as herein defined, or to prepare, or use on any vessel containing any liquid, any imitation or counterfeit of such stamp, or any paper in the similitude or resemblance thereof, or any paper of such form and appearance as to be calculated to mislead or deceive any unwary person, or cause him to suppose the contents of such vessel to be pure wine.
 It shall Unlawful be unlawful for any person or persons, other than the ones use of stamps. for whom such stamps were procured, to in any way use such stamps, or to have possession of the same.
-A violation of Crime and any of the provisions of this section shall be a misdemeanor, punishment and punishable by fine of not less than fifty dollars and not more than five hundred dollars, or by imprisonment in the county jail for a term of not exceeding ninety days, or by both such fine and imprisonment.
-All moneys collected by Distribution virtue of prosecutions had against persons violating any pro- of moneys visions of this or any preceding sections, shall go, one half to the informer, and one half to the District Attorney prosecuting the same.
+A violation of Crime and any of the provisions of this section shall be a misdemeanor, punishment and punishable by fine of not less than fifty dollars and not more than five hundred dollars, or by imprisonment in the both such fine and imprisonment.
+All moneys collected by Distribution virtue of prosecutions had against persons violating any pro- of moneys visions of this or any preceding sections, shall go, one half to cuting the same.
 SEC.
 9. It shall be the duty of the Controller to keep an controller to account, in a book to be kept for that purpose, of all stamps, of stamps. the number, design, time when, and to whom furnished.
 The parties procuring the same are hereby required to return to the Controller semi-annual statements, under oath, setting forth the number used, and how many remains on hand.
 Any violation of this section, by the person receiving such stamps, is a misdemeanor.